Documentation

 A Scenario is the runtime definition of one call type for one project.
 "Inbound booking", "outbound reservation reminder", "post-visit feedback" — each is a separate scenario.
 A project can have any number of them.

-This page covers the user-facing settings on the Scenario edit page.
-The underlying mechanics — slot validators, intercept ordering, tool dispatch — are the platform's job and do not surface in the UI unless you explicitly use the script editor.
+This page covers the user-facing model.
+The underlying mechanics — slot validators, intercept ordering, tool dispatch — are the platform's job and do not surface unless you explicitly use the script editor.

 Direction